Legal career of Hillary Clinton: Rose Law Firm

 In 1977, Rodham cofounded Arkansas Advocates for Children and Families, a state-level alliance with the Children's Defense Fund.
 Later that year, President Jimmy Carter (for whom Rodham had been the 1976 campaign director of field operations in Indiana) appointed her to the board of directors of the Legal Services Corporation.
 She held that position from 1978 until the end of 1981.
 From mid-1978 to mid-1980, she was the chair of that board, the first woman to hold the job.
 During her time as chair, funding for the corporation was expanded from $90 million to $300 million; subsequently, she successfully fought President Ronald Reagan's attempts to reduce the funding and change the nature of the organization.

-In 1979, Rodham became the first woman to be made a full partner in Rose Law Firm.
+In 1979, Rodham became the first woman to be made a full partner at the Rose Law Firm.
 From 1978 until they entered the White House, she had a higher salary than her husband.
 In November 1980, Bill Clinton was defeated in his bid for re-election.
 Two years later, he returned to his job as governor of Arkansas after winning the election of 1982.
-During her husband's campaign to reassume the governorship, Hillary took a leave of absence from Rose Law to campaign for him full-time, and also began to use the name "Hillary Clinton", or sometimes "Mrs. Bill Clinton", to assuage the concerns of Arkansas voters, and she would continue to use this name.During her second stint as the first lady of Arkansas, she made a point of using Hillary Rodham Clinton as her name.
+During her husband's campaign to reassume the governorship, Hillary took a leave of absence from Rose Law to campaign for him full-time, and also began to use the name "Hillary Clinton", or sometimes "Mrs. Bill Clinton", to assuage the concerns of Arkansas voters, and she would continue to use this name.
+During her second stint as the first lady of Arkansas, she made a point of using Hillary Rodham Clinton as her name.